Table of Contents

 Most developers using error logging programs to stay up to speed on the problems their creation has.
 Are you interested in learning more about these logging programs?
 If so, you can learn more here.

 Another vital component that will dictate how well your app runs is the technology stack.
-Failing to focus on compiling the right tools, programming languages and frameworks for your technology stack is a recipe for disaster.
+Failing to focus on compiling the right tools, programming languages, frameworks and, cloud services for your technology stack is a recipe for disaster.

 If you are in the process of choosing the right technology stack for your app, be sure to consider the following factors.